Convert local guest accounts to Microsoft Entra B2B guest accounts

 Guest.
 If the users are set up as cloud-only accounts, you can modify user attributes.
 Primarily, identify users to convert to B2B.

 Map local guest accounts to external identities

-Referring to an internal database if this information is already known and stored by the organization.
+- Refer to an internal database, if the information is known and stored

 End user communications

-Migrate local guest accounts to Azure AD B2B
+Migrate local guest accounts to Microsoft Entra B2B

-If local accounts for external users were being synced from on-premises, admins should take steps to reduce their on-premises footprint and use cloud-native B2B guest accounts moving forward.
-Some possible actions can include:
+If external user local accounts were synced from on-premises, reduce their on-premises footprint and use B2B guest accounts.
+You can:

-See the following articles on securing external access to resources.
-We recommend you take the actions in the listed order.
+Use the following series of articles to learn about securing external access to resources.
+We recommend you follow the listed order.